It’s not too late to check out fall color in the Seattle area, but don’t tarry

 - Go to a park.
 Many, if not most, of the parks in Seattle, King County and throughout the Puget Sound have great places to see fall color.
 For example, Seattle Times staffers have recently noted arboreal beauty at the Washington Park Arboretum, Green Lake Park, Golden Gardens Park, Woodland Park and Discovery Park.
 Red Tricycle has a list that includes Kubota Garden in South Seattle, Lincoln Park in West Seattle and some farther afield from the city’s core.

-- Sounds Fun Mom, a site about family activities in the South Sound, has compiled a list of places to see fall color, including Nisqually Wildlife Refuge, Wright Park and Tumwater Falls Park.
+- Sounds Fun Mom, a site about family activities in the South Sound, has compiled a list of places to see fall color, including Nisqually Wildlife Refuge, Wright Park in Tacoma and Tumwater Falls Park.

 - Take a walk near your home.
+You may discover you see your neighborhood in a whole new way.

-In addition to just checking out your neighborhood or any nearby parks, here are recommendations from Greater Seattle on the Cheap for 13 best nature walks to see Seattle fall color.
+- Check out these recommendations from Greater Seattle on the Cheap for 13 best nature walks to see Seattle fall color.

 - Take a drive.
-Here is a list of five fall drives The Seattle Times wrote about more than a decade ago that we think still holds up.
+The Seattle Times wrote more than a decade ago about five fall drives that will make you fall in love with Washington all over again — plus, things to see, do and eat along the way — and these routes still make for great leaf viewing.
+That said, road construction and alerts are in place in some areas, particularly on Highway 101, so check the Washington State Department of Transportation’s website before heading out.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.